openaustralia/newsletter/README.md

 * provide them with projects that they can use themselves
 * let them know about events they can go to

-The newsletter is sent out the Thursday before the [OpenAustralia Foundation meetup](http://www.meetup.com/OpenAustralia-Foundation/), which is held on the last Tuesday of the month.
+The newsletter was sent out the Thursday before the [OpenAustralia Foundation meetup](http://www.meetup.com/OpenAustralia-Foundation/), which is held on the last Tuesday of the month.

 The Civic Tech Monthly is available for you to share, remix, mashup and whatever else you can come up with under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).